afrantzis/top2bottom/README.md

     >>
     >> ccc

-top2bottom also supports conversion of emails which were originally bottom-posted but at some point were changed to top-posted:
+top2bottom also supports conversion of messages which were originally bottom-posted or interleaved-posted but at some point continued as
+top-posted:

     aaa